Manitoba Historical Society

 A wooden grain elevator at Deepdale, on the CNR Togo Subdivision in what is now the Municipality of Roblin, was built around 1924 by United Grain Growers.
 Closed around 1970, it was later removed from the site.

-Aerial view of grain elevator at Deepdale
+Aerial view of a single grain elevator at Deepdale

 Source: Manitoba Air Photo Library, A18701-66